-(a) The hours of work for each regular full-time employee covered by this Agreement, exclusive of meal times, shall be an average of thirty-seven-and-a-half (37.5) to forty (40) hours per week, and the work shift shall be seven and one half (7.5) to eight (8) hours or an equivalent mutually agreed to by the

-Employer and Union.
-It is understood that this does not constitute a guarantee of hours.

-- (b) Employees who are scheduled to be on-call during a meal period shall be paid for a full shift with the meal period being included within such shift. - (c) Employees shall not be required at any time to work more than six (6) consecutive shifts and shall receive two (2) consecutive days off, unless otherwise mutually agreed between the Employer and Union.
+- (a) The hours of work for each regular full-time employee covered by this Agreement, exclusive of meal times, shall be thirtyseven-and-a-half (37.5) and the work shift shall be seven-andone-half (7.5) per day.
+It is understood that this does not constitute a guarantee of hours. - (b) Employees who are scheduled to be on-call during a meal period shall be paid for a full shift with the meal period being included within such shift. - (c) Employees shall not be required at any time to work more than six (6) consecutive shifts and shall receive two (2) consecutive days off, unless otherwise mutually agreed between the Employer and Union.